 I firmly believe that Draftstars is the best fantasy sports site in Australia.
-Here you can enjoy all of the domestic and international sports, as well as horse and greyhound racing.
+You can enjoy pretty much every single domestic and international league, as well as horse and greyhound racing.
 Draftstars offers a user-friendly website and a fantastic mobile app that runs smoothly on all devices.
-On top of that, you can choose between several game types to find the one that best suits your needs.
+On top of that, they even feature lots of different types of games, with something to suit everyone’s betting styles.

-But as I pointed out in this Draftstars review, there are a few downsides as well.
-In my opinion, the biggest one of them is the lack of more ways to contact customer support.
-However, if we look at Draftstars betting products only, they are almost perfect.
-So, if you’re searching where to enjoy some daily fantasy sports, note that joining Draftstars is probably the best decision you can make.
+But, as I pointed out in this Draftstars review, there are a few downsides as well.
+In my opinion, the biggest one of them is the lack of ways to contact customer support.
+However, we can’t deny that Draftstars’ actual DFS products are as close to perfect as it gets.
+So, if you’re looking to enjoy some daily fantasy sports, joining Draftstars is probably the best decision you can make.

 What is Draftstars?

 Draftstars is one of the premier daily fantasy sports sites in Australia.
-Here you can get involved in several different types of fantasy leagues, such as Rapidfire, target or multi entry games.
+You can join several different types of fantasy leagues, such as Rapidfire, target or multi entry games.
 They cover both domestic and international sports and racing.
-To learn more about Draftstars, check out the review above.
+To learn more about Draftstars, check out our full review.

 What sports are on offer at Draftstars?

 Draftstars is covering a broad range of sports.
 They are specialised in domestic sports, like NRL and AFL.
 But you can also get involved with soccer, NBA basketball, cricket and so on.
-To learn more about fantasy sports with Draftstars, take a look at the review above.
+To learn more about fantasy sports with Draftstars, take a look at our full review.

 How does Draftstars scoring works?

 Everything a player does on the field is recalculated into fantasy points.
 Draftstars uses different formulas for each sport.
 We have listed how Draftstars scoring works for some of the most popular sports, so scroll up and give them a look.